Rat-on-a-stick: History

+Present day

+Today, the consumption of rats is very popular in Asia, specifically in Thailand and the Philippines.
+They can be found grilled over an open flame, creating a portable street food snack, at almost any market in Southeast Asia.
+The continuation of this food item is not only because of the taste, but also because of its economic solution.
+Because of the abundance of rats in rice fields, the cooking simplicity, and low cost, rat meat is a protein-packed alternative that greatly helps people in poverty.
+Most commonly, it helps poor farmers facing food shortages after rice harvests.
+These farmers' fields can produce up to 20,000 rats, some to cook for themselves, and some to sell to street vendors, solving not only the food problem but also becoming an extra way to make some money.

 By country

 Rat meat is considered by some people in South Vietnam, East and Northeast India, and Thailand to be a delicacy.
-In recent times, its popularity has increased in both countries.
+In recent times, its popularity has increased in these countries.
 It is also served as a street food in these countries.
 Rat kebab became so popular it also started to appear in a number of elegant restaurants.
 Rat kebab is also a dish in some Cantonese recipes.

 Source of rats

 According to a BBC report, the rats are wild, and caught by professionals using traps.

 In popular culture

 Rat-on-a-stick has been consumed by contestants on the U.S. reality television show Survivor.
 (Note: "Live larvae for lunch and rat-on-a-stick for dinner may be the reality for the castaways on CBS's hit show Survivor...")

 On 14 March 2019, Vietnamese rat meat has been featured on National Geographic.

 In the movie Demolition Man, Sylvester Stallone's character inadvertently orders a hamburger made of rat meat.